Italy Reads Student Video Contest

 Past winners of this award have used these funds to defray the cost of class instructional visits in Italy and abroad, make a donation to their school library on behalf of the class or to subsidize an end-of-year dinner together.

 Over the past 8 years, more than 350 JCU students have become qualified Italy Reads Volunteers.
 They engaged high school students in class discussions in English, at Italian and International high schools in Rome and surrounding cities.

-Italy Reads has grown from 20 to 200 teachers of English, and from 17 to 65 high schools in Rome and nearby cities.
+Italy Reads has grown from 20 to 200 teachers of English, and from 17 to over 65 high schools in Rome and nearby cities.
 This means that approximately 4000 Italian high school students each year are joining together to read, discuss and share ideas about a selected work of American literature, all in English!

 John Cabot University's Italy Reads Program is proud to play a role in stimulating creativity and enthusiasm in students through the study of language and literature.